I've read many books with a Skeptical slant, and I keep encountering three

 state otherwise is indulging in a "straw man" argument.
 After all,

-dissenters in any group are often suppressed by majority opinion, and such
+dissenters in any group are often suppressed by majority opinion, and this

-"intellectual suppression" has nothing to do with organized conspiracies.
+sort of "intellectual suppression" has nothing to do with organized

 Think about it.
 It makes sense that if a significant portion of